 |

-Background and Objective: The posterior maxilla is considered one of the most challenging regions for dental implant placement.
-Sinus pneumatization following the extraction of posterior maxillary teeth is a significant contributor to this challenge.
-This study aimed to evaluate the effect of the time elapsed since posterior maxillary tooth extraction on the degree of maxillary sinus floor pneumatization, using cone-beam computed tomography (CBCT) images.
+Background and Objective: The posterior maxilla is one of the most challenging areas for implant placement, and sinus pneumatization following the extraction of posterior maxillary teeth is a primary cause of this difficulty.
+The objective of this study is to evaluate the effect of time elapsed after posterior teeth extraction on maxillary sinus floor pneumatization using Cone Beam Computed Tomography (CBCT) images.

-Methods: This longitudinal quantitative study included all patients who had two CBCT scans obtained over a four-year interval and who had at least one posterior maxillary tooth extracted between the scans.
-A total of 39 teeth were evaluated.
-In both baseline and follow-up CBCT images, the vertical distance between a tangent line drawn along the nasal floor and the lowest point of the maxillary sinus floor was measured at precisely corresponding locations to assess the extent of sinus pneumatization.
-Measurements were categorized according to tooth region (second premolar, first molar, second molar) and the presence or absence of sinus proximity on pre-extraction images.
-Based on the time elapsed since tooth extraction, patients were classified into three groups: less than 4 months, less than 8 months, and more than 8 months.
-Changes in sinus pneumatization were compared among these groups.
-Intra-observer reliability was assessed by re-evaluating the images at least 15 days after the initial evaluation.
+Methods: In this longitudinal quantitative study, data related to all patients who had two CBCT images taken approximately 4 years apart, with at least one posterior tooth extracted between the two CBCT scans, were collected.
+In total, 39 teeth were examined.
+In the initial and secondary radiographs, the vertical distance from the line tangent to the nasal floor to the lowest point of the sinus was measured at exactly the same points to assess the degree of pneumatization.
+These measurements were reported based on the dental region (second premolar, first molar, second molar) and connection or lack of connection to the sinus in the pre-extraction images.
+Based on the time elapsed after tooth extraction, patients were classified into three categories: less than four months, less than eight months, and more than eight months, and pneumatization changes were compared among them.
+Intra-observer reliability was calculated by re-scoring the patients after a minimum of 15 days.

 |